leopph/sorcery/README.md

 - Windows
 - OpenGL 4.5 compatible GPU
 ### Building
-After pulling the repo, run the **setup_env.bat** file from the root folder.
+- Run **setup.bat** from the root directory
-It will
-- Pull all submodules and choose the appropriate commits/branches
-- Configure all dependencies in *LeopphEngine/vendor* using CMake
-- Build all of the necessary configurations for all dependencies using MSBuild
+  - This pulls all submodules, then configures and builds all dependencies under *LeopphEngine/vendor*

-After the above just build the solution file in the root directory.
+- Build the solution in the root directory.
-*Note: currently automatic building relies on the Visual Studio Installer being installed under its default directory.
-This can be changed using the variable declared at the top of the script.*
 ### Consumption
 To use LeopphEngine in your application:
 - Include **Leopph.hpp** from **LeopphEngine/include**